mozengtao/myNote/linux_note.md

     */
 bus_type
     表示一种总线类型（如 PCI、USB）
     /**
+    * A bus is a channel between the processor and one or more devices.
+For the
+    * purposes of the device model, all devices are connected via a bus, even if
+    * it is an internal, virtual, "platform" bus.
+Buses can plug into each other.
+    * A USB controller is usually a PCI device, for example.
+The device model
+    * represents the actual connections between buses and the devices they control.
+    * A bus is represented by the bus_type structure.
+It contains the name, the
+    * default attributes, the bus' methods, PM operations, and the driver core's
+    * private data.
+    */
 class
     逻辑设备类别（如 block、net、input）
-/*
+    /**
     * A class is a higher-level view of a device that abstracts out low-level
     * implementation details.
 Drivers may see a SCSI disk or an ATA disk, but,
     * at the class level, they are all simply disks.
 Classes allow user space
     * to work with devices based on what they do, rather than how they are
     * connected or how they work.
     */
 sysfs
     /sys 中呈现设备模型的接口，由 kobject 驱动